vaclav/voicemenu/README.md

 Sample
 ------
 A few sample voice menu definitions can be found in the Sandbox module.
+These can be located in the "Project" tool window positioned on the left side of the screen.
+Double-click on them to have them open in teh editor.
+Then you will be able to edit your voice menu definitions.

+Before generation, you need to select the generation target (Java, XML, HTML etc.).
+Do the following:
+# Navigate to the top of the editor of your voice menu definition
+# A light-bulb symbol appears onthe screen
+# Click on the light-bulb symbol and choose the desired target of generation.
+The currently active generation target is not displayed as an oprion in the menu.

 Licence
 -------